Mangul-Lab-USC/Mangul-Lab-USC.github.io/_members/shirin-nataneli.md

 ---

-Work with Varuni on SV with Taras
+Working with Varuni on SV with Taras as a STEM Fellow SMC.